diku-dk/MarketplaceOnStatefun/README.md

 Product{product_id=1, seller_id=1, name='productTest', sku='sku', category='categoryTest', description='descriptionTest', price=10.0, freight_value=0.0, status='approved', version='0', createdAt=2023-10-24T14:46:57.656, updatedAt=2023-10-24T14:46:57.656}
 ```

-There are two way we can update a <b>product</b>: updating the price or overwriting a product.
+There are two ways we can update a <b>product</b>: updating the price or overwriting a product.

 To submit a <b>price update</b>, a user has to send the following request